Total Typescript notes

 budding 🌿

-Sections here which I’ve pulled out into their own notes:
+Sections here which I’ve expanded into their own notes:

 Splitting a string literal using a delimeter